allegravia/tutorial-cytoscape/tutorials/Integrating MTI networks with DE miRNA data.md

     - Network functional enrichment analysis on selected target nodes
     - Basic Network analysis

+---

+# Loading a network of validated miRNA-target interactions (MTI) derived from public databases

+---

+# Finding a set of differentially expressed miRNAs in a dataset of interest

+---

+# Integration and visualization of experimental data in the MTI network

+---

+# Network filtering based on significance level from differential expression testing

 ![Let's start with a set of miRNAs deregulated in breast cancer](https://github.com/allegravia/tutorial-cytoscape/blob/main/data/volcano_plot.svg)